black-roland/homeassistant-gsm-call/README.md

 Home Assistant integration which allows you to call a phone number using 3G/4G, LTE modems.

-The integration is primarily designed for emergency notification of important events in your smart home.
+The main idea is to use a modem for emergency notifications about important events in your smart home.
+However, emergency alerts are just one example, and the integration can be used in other scenarios as well.

 ## Installation